-Spencer Kryzanowski is a collaborative pianist, répétiteur, and teacher based in Toronto and Edmonton.
-He is currently pursuing an Artistic Diploma (Operatic Repetiteur) at the University of Toronto and is a mentor with Opera InReach.
-Additionally, he is the resident répétiteur for Pop Goes the Opera, and a private piano and theory teacher.
+Spencer Kryzanowski is a collaborative pianist, répétiteur, and teacher based in Toronto, Ontario.
+He is currently pursuing an Artistic Diploma (Operatic Repetiteur) at the University of Toronto.
+Additionally, he is a mentor with Opera InReach, the resident répétiteur for Pop Goes the Opera, and a piano and theory teacher.

 Spencer also operates a thriving piano and theory studio.
-His diverse studio includes children, teens, and adults who study at beginner and advanced levels.
 He regularly works with students to incorporate the three pillars of mind, body, and breath into their practice and performances.

 Spencer completed his Bachelor of Music in Piano Performance (Distinction) at the Augustana Campus of the University of Alberta, where his primary mentors were Dr. Milton Schlosser and Inna Luzanac.
-His video performance of Rodney Sharman’s The Garden, for speaking-pianist, and paper entitled “Queering the Kiss: Rodney Sharman’s The Garden” are published in the Spring 2015 edition of Metamorphosis: Undergraduate Research, Scholarship, and Creative Activity (click here to view the publication and video).
+His video performance of Rodney Sharman’s The Garden, for speaking-pianist, and paper entitled “Queering the Kiss: Rodney Sharman’s The Garden” are published in the Spring 2015 edition of Metamorphosis: Undergraduate Research, Scholarship, and Creative Activity.

-Away from the piano, Spencer can be found practicing yoga, exploring Edmonton and area by bike, hiking in the mountains, and spending time with Jacob, his partner, and Jerry, their cat.
+Away from the piano, Spencer can be found practicing Vinyasa and Ashtanga yoga, exploring his surroundings by bike, and hiking in the Rockies.